weg1989/CV/README.md

 Synthetic Minority Over-sampling Technique (SMOTE) to balance the dataset and train the model.
 3. Evaluation Metrics for Imbalanced Data: Evaluate your model using metrics like precision, recall, F1-score, and area under the ROC curve (AUC) that are suitable for imbalanced datasets.

+## Assignment 3:
+Write a program to perform Image Classification with localization, object detection, and image segmentation.
+1. Consider online images (one or more )with multiple objects.
+2. Apply for Image datasets.